 What are some new things you might fear?
 Not big things like hurricanes and dictators.
 Little things like roller coasters, spiders, food that might taste really weird, or people with different religions?

-Please share some simple actions you take to conquer the fear of new things.
+What is a simple action you could take today to conquer your fear of new things?

 Join the conversation on your favorite social media platform:

 Twitter | Facebook | LinkedIn | Pinterest | Instagram